AdamLStevenson/AdventureArchitecture/README.md

-# Example Ticket System Architecture
+# Example Ticket System Architecture - Version 1
 Discusses how to build out a azure architecture for a mock ticketing application.

 # Regions